0x384c0/KCSModLoader/README.md

 ### Replace ingame images or sounds
 * place assets, you want replace, in to `resources/default/kcs2` (for example `resources/default/kcs2/img/title/title_main.png` to change logo in start screen)
 * load game

+### TODO
+* create deobfuscator, that works in runtime with heuristics (all symbols are stored in base64)
+* add screen shake on impact
+* add effects for bosses